Information for oral presenters

 How and when will I be notified of my presentation’s acceptance?

-Acceptance notices will be sent via email in late April.
-You will also receive a scheduling notice in May including the day, time, and location of your presentation.
+Acceptance notices have already been sent out, along with scheduling notices including the day, time, and location of your presentation.
+Find the complete conference program here.
 A few weeks prior to the conference, you will receive additional information from the symposium organizer(s) about what to expect during the symposium.

 How many presentations can I give?